There’s a reason I’m reviewing the Phlizon COB lights and not the Phlizon Newest LED grow lights.

-And it’s simple: this light is far better.
+And it’s simple: this series of lights is far better.

 Yes, it costs more, but it gives you double the output and a far better spectrum for plants.

 So why does every other site review the Phlizon Newest lights only (and rave about them)?